 By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 26 May 2017

 Coating solvents are aggressive enough to partially open up (swell) paint and display defects previously hiding beneath the surface.
 The type and strength of ceramic coating solvents greatly vary depending on manufacturer and coating chemistry itself.
 Therefore, not every solvent of every coating is powerful enough to swell paint to display phantom water spots.
 This might be why it is not a problem at the forefront of Facebook coating discussion groups or automotive forum posts.

 The solvents of a particular coating, or of any polishing liquids, aren’t the cause here.
 It is HEAT, present at the time of the etching, that is the key culprit here!

-A Slow and Steady Mind and Process Wins the Phantom Water Spot War
+A Slow and Steady Mind + Process Wins the Phantom Water Spot War

 ** WARNING: the removal method explained here requires a great deal of PATIENCE and FINESSE for proper execution.
 If someone is upset/frustrated after regular attempts of phantom water spot removal fail, DO NO ATTEMPT THIS METHOD.
 Simply take a break and allow emotions to clear before proceeding.**